Faculty Are Responsible Employees under Title IX. What that Designation Means for Faculty

 Project Safe has two quick reference cards, both of which are available to faculty upon request.
 The Project Safe wallet card has the hotline number and website for Project Safe.
 The Project Safe Title IX primer card, which is larger, contains talking points and additional information.

 A training module created for faculty is available on the Learning Exchange.
-Golden Obligation/Golden Opportunity was created by the EAD in partnership with the Faculty Senate and provides additional information about mandatory reporters, confidentiality, and resources.
+Golden Obligation/Golden Opportunity was created by the Title IX & Student Discrimination Office in partnership with the Faculty Senate and provides additional information about mandatory reporters, confidentiality, and resources.

 - You can search for the course by title: Golden Opportunity/Golden Obligation.